-One year ago – on Thursday, October 24, 2019 – we opened Cedar Creek House, our second residence in Kitchener for people with Alzheimer’s disease and related dementias.
-To mark this anniversary, here’s an excerpt from the article we posted for opening day.
-Although the world is very different in 2020, the care we provide hasn’t changed.
+On Thursday, October 24, 2019, we opened Cedar Creek House, our second residence in Kitchener for people with Alzheimer’s disease and related dementias.
+Here’s an excerpt from the article we posted for opening day.
+Although the world is very different now than it was in 2019, the care we provide hasn’t changed.

 “It really is one of the best options for dementia care that we have in our region,” said Michelle Martin, Executive Director of the Alzheimer Society of Waterloo-Wellington.
 Because of Highview’s special person-centred approach to care, residents feel like they’re at home.
 And that takes a huge load off their families.